Bira/octopus-carnival/_posts/2019-11-06-on-transhuman-space.md

 almost any William Gibson novel and rewrote the story so it was told from the perspective of its villains, their tone and setting would look a lot like Transhuman Space's.
-The gloomy Cristopher Shy art that peppers every book in the line is not dissonant with the tone of the book: it is, and has always been, _spot on_.
+The gloomy Cristopher Shy art that peppers every book in the line is not dissonant with the tone of the setting: it is, and has always been, _spot on_.

 And now I'm really glad to find out I'm not alone in thinking this.